 Growing up in a conservative Christian home I had a “Timothian” education: I was acquainted with the sacred writings from childhood (2 Tim.
 3:15).
 I have no doubts as to the benefits of my upbringing.
 Like the Jews of old, any child raised in a believing home has a definite spiritual advantage.
 Attending worship, partaking of communion, contributing to the church, and witnessing baptism were as normal to me as a Saturday evening baseball game (maybe even more so).
 So it came as no surprise to me when, at nine years old, I started feeling the urge to be baptized.
 After questioning my parents about whether I was capable, and talking to our minister, I made the decision.
 To my parent’s credit, and our minister, they both took the time to talk with me about the seriousness of this decision.
 But, being more mature than some my age (at least I thought I was) and knowing the Biblical teaching about baptism, I was determined.
 The next day I went around to others at school excitedly telling them about my experience.
 I knew I had done the right thing.

-But, it was only a few years later that I began to question my baptism once again.
+It was only a few years later that I began to question my baptism once again.
 For the first time in my life as a young teenager, I became personally aware of sin.
 While I previously knew sin on paper, its reality faced me when I was caught in a cycle of sexual lust.
 I knew I had sinned, and in my mind, hadn’t really repented; therefore I needed to be baptized once again.
 Dad was somewhat concerned, knowing this was my third go at this (a charm perhaps?) and wisely made me write down what my understanding was at that moment about baptism, sin, and salvation.
 I wish I had kept that slip of paper.
 Afterwards I went down into the “watery grave” once again.
 Checkmate.

 At this point you may be wondering what was wrong with me; or you may see certain similarities in your walk of faith.
 This is a deeply personal story for me, and one that I have reflected on for many years.
 For most of my life I was embarrassed to admit that I was baptized three times.
 I wondered what was wrong with me.
 My wife never experienced this type of agonizing self-doubt.
 Upon her initial baptism, she was assured of her salvation and never questioned that moment (as far as I know).
 So, why was it that I, and others within the church of Christ, sometimes question our salvation after we have made such a monumental decision as baptism?